defo-project/ech-dev-utils/README.md

   (just a useful snippet, not so much for using in anger)
 - [scanem.sh](scripts/scanem.sh) compares two OpenSSL source trees and reports on which files differ
+- [runindented.sh](scripts/runindented.sh) is a bash function for indenting things (not currently used, but was, and may be again sometime)